shivam6862/cpu-scheduling-algorithms/README.md

 - **Response Time:**
   - **Definition:** The time taken from when a process arrives in the ready queue to the first time it gets the CPU.
 It is important in interactive systems where the promptness of response is crucial.
-  - **Example:** If a process arrives at 0 seconds and gets the CPU for the first time at 2 seconds, its response time is 2 seconds.

 ## Frontend Page